You’ll be on the water often if you’re a fly-fishing fisherman.

 Inflatable life jackets involve a lot of maintenance, but they are the safest option for surfing and kayaking.

 After every use, you need to replace the CO2 cylinder.

 Regular checks should also be done on your inflatable jacket for any rips or holes that may appear over time with regular usage!

 Is a swimming vest the same as a life jacket?

 Swim vests are a comfortable way to protect your little one in the pool without making them uncomfortable.

-They look similar to life jackets but offer much less protection because they’re designed for children and not adults.
+They look similar to life jackets but offer less protection because they’re designed for children, not adults.

 These special flotation devices usually come with zip-up fronts, so it’s easier on you when checking their diaper or changing clothes as needed!